LDCVia/ldcvia-blog-public/_posts/2019-12-23-another-year.md

   <img src="/assets/img/blog/xmas-2019.png" alt="Header image: a Christmassy scene" title="A Christmassy scene" height="512px" width="1024px" />
 </div>

 It’s that time again, Christmas and the end of another year!
-Where do the days go… A year of extreme busy-ness at LDC Towers, we had lots of work on, and also a wedding!
+Where do the days go… A year of extreme busy-ness at LDC Towers, we’ve had a lot of work on, and also a wedding!
 This all leads to general blog neglect.
 Shame on us.

 [Our venerable platform](http://ldcvia.com/howdoesitwork.html) is happily serving up a multi-tenant web application for a big client, with more back-end changes afoot.
 [Google apps script](https://developers.google.com/apps-script/) projects still abound, as do projects built using [node](https://nodejs.org).
 We’re still engaged with enterprise-scale migration projects, and we look after organisations from schools to insurance companies, finance outfits to consultancies.
 As ever, if you’re looking for assistance with your projects, by all means [get in touch](mailto:info@ldcvia.com?subject=Website%20query)!